genkit-ai/samples/simple-chatbot/README.md

 3.  **Start the server:**

+    To run the Node.js server:
     ```bash
     npm start
     ```

+    To run the Go server (in a separate terminal):
+    ```bash
+    npm run start:go
+    ```

-    The server will be running at `http://localhost:3000`.
+    The UI and node backend server will be running at `http://localhost:3000` and the Go server will be running at `http://localhost:3001`.